AryanTommer/OFFICEappstore/docs/prodinstalldocker.rst

     sudo apt-get install nginx

-Then create a new configuration for it in **/etc/nginx/sites-available/nextcloudappstore**:
+Then create a new configuration for it in **/etc/nginx/sites-available/TechKiteOFFICEappstore**:

 .. code-block:: nginx

-    upstream nextcloudappstore {
+    upstream TechKiteOFFICEappstore {
         server 127.0.0.1:8000;
     }